-So many sea creatures we don’t know about until a beach cast drops them at our feet.
+So many sea creatures we don’t know about until a beachcast drops them at our feet.
 It happened again on December 13th, 2016.
-When I topped the foredune just ahead of high tide I didn’t know a mystery awaited in the drift line.
+When I topped the foredune just ahead of the high tide, I didn’t know a mystery awaited in the drift line.

 Jackie Sones shares a ton of interesting information about this, or a very similar pyrosome, in “Fire bodies”.
 Her blog, The Natural History of Bodega Head, is wonderful and full of great coastal natural history. iNaturalist has a page on pyrosomes here.
 A recent article, Rare, Bizarre Glowing Creatures Strand on Oregon Coast Beaches, gives additional information about pyrosomes and photos by Tiffany Boothe of Seaside Aquarium.

-I thank Emily Jones and Rebecca Johnson for helping me with the identification of the pyrosomes and pointing me to “Fire Bodies” and the iNaturalist page on pyrosomes.
+I thank Emily Jones and Rebecca Johnson for helping me identify the pyrosomes and pointing me to “Fire Bodies” and the iNaturalist page on pyrosomes.
 I am also grateful to Stephen Grace for bringing the article about pyrosomes on Oregon coast beaches to my attention.
-Stephen is the author of Tides and Trails, a website and blog devoted to great photos and natural history of the northern Oregon coast; it’s well worth following Stephen’s work.
+Stephen is the author of Tides and Trails, a website and blog devoted to great photos and the natural history of the northern Oregon coast; it’s well worth following Stephen’s work.